gr4ym4ntx/weblog_parsing/README.md

 # Weblog Parsing
-A variety of simple scripts to aid in weblog analysis
+My repo of simple scripts to aid in weblog analysis

 # Files and description
 - iis_weblog_ip_parser.bat - Batch file will simply find all unique, external IP addresses connecting to a web server for a given set of IIS logs within a directory.